10 Best Athletic Socks Fully Reviewed & Compared

 Our Evaluation Criteria for Choosing the Best Athletic Socks

-When referring to construction, we’re talking about the actual physical construction of a sock and the materials used to make it.
+When referring to construction, we’re talking about the actual physical condition of a sock, and the materials used to make it.
 A sock needs to be made of materials that can breathe, that are durable, and some materials may even offer unique abilities like anti-bacterial properties, extra cushioning, or compression.

 Of course, there’s always an exception to the rule.
-Merino wool is an oft-used material for athletic socks providing excellent moisture management, comfort, and antibacterial properties.
+Merino wool is an often used material for athletic socks providing excellent moisture management, comfort, and antibacterial properties.
 It also can keep feet warm when it’s cold out and cool when the weather is a bit steamier.
-Merino wool is also easier to care for than other fabrics, and it doesn’t hold onto odors like other materials, which is a pretty big bonus when we’re talking about sweaty feet.
+Merino wool is also easier to care for than other fabrics, and it doesn’t hold onto odors like other materials.
+Which is a pretty big bonus when we’re talking about sweaty feet.
 Many will prefer a material like Merino since it’s more natural and comes from sheep making it a renewable resource.

 Apart from the material of the sock, the way the sock has been sewn together is also important.
 Choosing a sock with minimal seams will ensure that you’ll stay blister free.
 Seams increase the chance for friction between your foot and the sock which is something all runners and athletes want to avoid.

 Of course, comfort is subjective.
 Not everyone will have the same favorite sock.
 Comfort depends on what kind of material you prefer.
 Some folks will opt for natural fibers over synthetic ones.
 It depends on proper sizing (more about that later).
 It also has to do with whether you prefer to have cushioning or none at all.
 So how did we evaluate comfort?
 We simply took a look at what people had to say about a particular sock.
 Did most people find it comfortable, or were there glaring issues like blister formation, too many seams, or itchy fabric?
 Those were deal breakers, obviously.